lfgcampos/axon-server-cli/README.md

   -S, --server string   URL of AxonServer (default "http://localhost:8024") -t, --token string    Authentication Token

-Use "axonserver-cli-cobra user [command] --help" for more information about a command.
+Use "axon-server-cli user [command] --help" for more information about a command.
 ```

 or even deeper
-`./axonserver-cli-cobra.exe user register -h`
+`axon-server-cli user register -h`
 ```
 register a user to be used on axonserver

 Usage:
-  axonserver-cli-cobra user register [flags]
+  axon-server-cli user register [flags]

 Aliases:
   register, r